 How to Approach Promoters and Venue Bookers for Gigs

-While there’s no magic formula to get gigs, there are steps that you can take in order to effectively approach decision-makers, saving you time and improving your chances of getting noticed.
+While there’s no magic formula to get gigs from promoters, there are steps that you can take in order to effectively approach decision-makers, saving you time and improving your chances of getting noticed.

 Before proceeding to contact decision-makers, make sure you have checked the boxes below: